cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `Field`          | `Field128` ({{fields}})                                |
 {: title="Parameters of validity circuit SumVec."}

+#### Selection of `ParallelSum` chunk length {#parallel-sum-chunk-length}

+The `chunk_length` parameter provides a trade-off between the arity of the `ParallelSum` gadget and the number of times the gadget is called.
+The proof length is asymptotically minimized when the chunk length is near the square root of the length of the measurement.
+However, the relationship between VDAF parameters and proof length is complicated, involving two forms of rounding (the circuit pads the inputs to its last `ParallelSum` gadget call, up to the chunk length, and FlpGeneric rounds the degree of wire polynomials -- determined by the number of times a gadget is called -- up to the next power of two).
+Therefore, the optimal choice of `chunk_length` for a concrete measurement size will vary, and must be found through trial and error.
+Setting `chunk_length` equal to the square root of the appropriate measurement length will result in proofs up to 50% larger than the optimal proof size.

 ### Prio3Histogram

 This instance of Prio3 allows for estimating the distribution of some quantity